 Both differentially expressed genes (both up-regulated and down-regulated in spherules compared to mycelia) were enriched for genes that were only found in Coccidioides spp.
 It is not clear whether these genes are important for differentiation to spherules, or are a consequence of spherule differentiation.
 The median length of differentially expressed unique genes is relatively short (147 amino acids) and 14% of them are predicted to be secreted proteins.
 The unique genes tend to be shorter than all the differentially expressed genes and much shorter than all genes.
 The function of these genes is unclear, since they have no close homologs.

 Many genes that have previously been identified to be up-regulated in spherules have also been found to be up-regulated in this study.
-These include SOWgp (Cole, Yu), parasitic phase specific ( , Delgado N, Hung CY, Tarcha E, Gardner MJ, Cole), genes ureidoglycolate hydrolase, urease and allotoinase (Cole).
+These include SOWgp (Cole, Yu), parasitic phase specific (Delgado N, Hung CY, Tarcha E, Gardner MJ, Cole), genes ureidoglycolate hydrolase, urease and allotoinase (Cole).
 One gene that has been found to be up-regulated in the yeast (or spherule) phase of all dimorphic fungi is 4-hydroxyphenylpyruvate dioxygenase (4-HPPD or HpdA) ( ).
 This gene is involved in tyrosine catabolism which plays a role in the synthesis of melanin (Boyce).
 Chemical inhibition of 4-HPPD blocks the formation of yeast in P. brasiliensis and deletion of the gene blocks differentiation to yeast in Talaromyces marneffei ( , ).
 There are two genes coding for 4-HPPD in C. immitis – one is up-regulated and the other is down-regulated.
 Boyce has described a cluster of genes involved in tyrosine catabolism in C. immitis and other pathogenic fungi.
 The expression of this cluster of genes is up-regulated when tyrosine is only nitrogen source ( ).
 C. immitis spherules are grown in media containing ammonium salts as the primary nitrogen salts and the expression of the genes in this cluster are down-regulated, as would be expected.

 In Histoplasma capsulatum four transcription factors (ryp1-4) are required for differentiation into yeast (Sil).
 These transcription factors are needed for changes in the transcriptional responses to an increase in temperature that triggers yeast formation (Beyhan).
 These proteins Ryp-2 and ryp-4 (FacB) are up-regulated in spherules but the other two transcription factors are not.

 The group of genes that were down-regulated in young spherules were enriched for transcription factors.
 The stu1 transcription factor was down-regulated 5-fold in spherules.
 This transcription factor has been found to be required for optimal hyphal growth in H. capsulatum (Longo, Rappleye), so the difference between expression of this gene in hyphal and the parasitic form is shared by these two pathogenic, dimorphic fungi.
-Eleven of 29 C2H2 type zinc finger domain-encoding proteins were also down-regulated more than 1(log2) and only four were up-regulated (Table 4).
+Eleven of 29 C2H2 type zinc finger domain-encoding proteins were also down-regulated more than 1log2 and only four were up-regulated (Table 5).
 The expression of HLH transcription factors was also down-regulated.
 Both of these transcription factors influences growth rate and differentiation in Neurospora crassa (Carrillo).
 Transcription factors with the fungal Zn(2)-Cys(6) binuclear cluster domain, the most common class of zinc finger protein in Coccidioides spp., are not nearly as differentially expressed.

 The most revealing result from the analysis of mature spherules is that almost all the up-regulated genes in young spherules remain up-regulated.
-This suggests that this group of genes may be required for life inn the spherule phase; examining the transcriptome of spherules of intermediate maturities would address this question.
+This suggests that this group of genes may be required for life in the spherule phase; examining the transcriptome of spherules of intermediate maturities would address this question.
 Analysis of spherules at earlier times in development than day 2 might shed light on genes that are involved in the initial steps in differentiation into spherules.